 Photographer/Writer: Mark Robbins

-The Hi-Fi, Indianapolis, Indiana
+The Old National Centre, Indianapolis, Indiana

 Photographer/Writer: Tyler Muir